lambda-feedback/user-documentation/docs/advanced/evaluation_functions/specification.md

 #### Outputs

-Functions using [`lf_toolkit`](module.md) return a `Result` object (`lf_toolkit.evaluation.Result`), which the base layer serialises.
-Returning a plain JSON-encodable dictionary also works.
+The function returns a JSON-encodable result (Python functions can return an [`lf_toolkit`](module.md) `Result` object, which the base layer serialises; a plain dictionary also works).
 Although a large amount of freedom is given to what the result contains, when utilising the function alongside the [lambdafeedback](https://lambdafeedback.com/) web app, a few values are expected/able to be consumed:

 **`is_correct: <bool>`**: Boolean parameter indicate whether the comparison between `response` and `answer` was deemed correct under the parameters.
 This field is then used by the web app to provide the most simple feedback to the user (green/red).

 !!! info
 _More standardised function outputs that the frontend can consume are to come_

-### Error Handling
+#### Error Handling

 Error reporting should follow a specific approach for all evaluation functions. **If the `evaluation_function` you've written doesn't throw any errors, then it's output is returned under the `result` field - and assumed to have worked properly**.
 This means that if you catch an error in your code manually, and simply return it - the frontend will assume everything went fine.
-Instead, errors can be handled in two ways:
+Instead, errors should be signalled by failing, not by returning an `error` field.

 **Letting `evaluation_function` fail**: [Shimmy](#base-layer) wraps the call to `evaluation_function` in a try/except which catches any exception.
 This causes the evaluation to stop completely and return `{"error": {"message": "<repr of the exception>"}}`.

-**Custom errors**: If you want to report more detailed errors from your function, use the `EvaluationException` class provided in the [evaluation-function-utils](module.md#class-evaluationexception) package.
-These are caught before all other standard exceptions, and are dealt with in a different way.
-These provide a way for your function to throw errors and stop executing safely, while supplying more accurate feedback to the front-end.
+**Custom errors**: functions on the older AWS Lambda base layer can raise the `EvaluationException` class from the [evaluation-function-utils](module.md#class-evaluationexception) package to attach extra fields to the error block.
+These are caught before all other standard exceptions and dealt with differently, letting the function stop safely while supplying richer feedback to the front-end.

 !!! note
     `EvaluationException` is part of the legacy `evaluation-function-utils` package.
 Functions built on Shimmy with `lf_toolkit` have no structured-error equivalent yet — raising **any** exception produces the `{"error": {"message": ...}}` block above.